masondelan/ADS507_Zillow/README.md

 #### ZHVI (Zillow Home Value Index)

 The Zillow Home Value Index (ZHVI) is a smoothed, seasonally adjusted measure of the typical home value and market changes across a given region and housing type.
-This pipeline uses the **All Homes (35th–65th percentile)** dataset at the **state level**.
+This pipeline uses the **All Homes (35th–65th percentile)** dataset at the **metro level**.

 - Typical U.S. home value (2025): ~$368,000